 · For gift wrapping, you can start your own recycling program.

 · Use old posters, comics, colorful shopping bags, even old maps.

 · When you receive gifts, be sure to save the ribbons and bows.

 · Turn off holiday lights when you go to bed.

 · String popcorn and cranberries, instead of lights.

 · Close your chimney flue when your fire is extinguished.

-Q: What are some Green Resolutions that I can consider this year?
+Q: What are some Green Resolution that I can consider this year?

 A: Here are seven ways to reduce your impact on the Earth:

 1. Recycle.
 If you aren’t in the habit— start today, and encourage others to do the same.
 Recycling not only saves natural resources, but also saves energy!